mendix/docs/content/howtogeneral/bestpractices/dev-best-practices.md

 The language that will be used to develop the application should be determined upfront.
 This way you have one language for modules, entities, microflows, pages, etc. The preferred language for development is English.

-There are some exceptions why certain parts of an application may use another language.
-The main exception would be in the domain model of an integration module.
-For example, in case the source data model is in another language already.
+There are some reasons why certain parts of an application may use another language.
+The main reason to make an exception would be within the domain model of an integration module.
+For example, when the source data model is in another language already.

 For more information, see [How to Translate Your App Content](/howto/collaboration-requirements-management/translate-your-app-content).

 ### 2.2 Project Name

 Every project is named when it is created.
 Make sure you use a logical name that allows you to easily identify the application.
-You will probably create more projects in the future, and want to be able to recognize this project.
+You will probably create more projects in the future, and will want to be able to recognize this project.
 We recommend leaving out dates or Mendix version numbers in the project name, since that information can be captured and extracted in a different way.

 ### 2.3 Configurations

-Every project has one or multiple configurations.
+Every project has at least one configuration, but it may have many.
 Every project starts with a single configuration called **default**.
 When you work with multiple people on an application it is beneficial to create multiple configurations.
-When doing so, we recommend using logical names for those configurations, like the name of the developer or the app's purpose, like **Test** and **Acceptance**.
-Beware that the database passwords defined in the configuration will be visible to other team members, so be careful with using personal passwords you would like to keep secret.
+When doing so, we recommend using relevant names for those configurations, like the name of the developer or the app's purpose, like **Test** and **Acceptance**.
+Beware that the database passwords defined in the configuration will be visible to other team members, so be careful with using personal passwords you'd like to keep secret.

 ### 2.4 User Roles

 The [user roles](/refguide/user-roles) should have logical names that reflect the different types of users that will use the application.
 The user roles are singular and use a camel case notation, like **FunctionalAdministrator**.
-User roles are mostly defined in English, but there is an option to these in a different language, since the user role is visible in the front-end.
+User roles are mostly defined in English, but there is an option to name these in a different language, since the user role is visible in the front-end.

 Each user role should correspond to only one module role per module.
 In other words, a user role should not map to multiple module roles within the same module.
 This helps to keep the number of applicable module roles for a user to a minimum, which reduces complexity in understanding the security model and reduces the performance impact of complex security rules.